ClosureTree/closure_tree/README.md

 bundle install
 ```

+### Object destroy fails with MySQL 5.7+

+A bug was introduced in the query optimizer.
+[See the workaround here](https://github.com/mceachen/closure_tree/issues/206).

 ## Testing with Closure Tree

 Closure tree comes with some RSpec2/3 matchers which you may use for your tests: